Is Sourdough Considered a Quick Bread? The 5 Fascinating Answer!

 Are There Any Quick Sourdough Recipes?

-While traditional sourdough is a slow process, there are ways to create “quick sourdough” recipes for those in a hurry.
-These typically involve shortcuts like using commercial yeast in combination with a starter or skipping the long fermentation step.
-However, purists might argue that these aren’t true sourdough.
+While traditional breadmaking is a slow process, there are methods to create “quick bread” recipes for those in a hurry.
+These recipes typically involve shortcuts, such as using commercial yeast alongside a starter or skipping the prolonged fermentation step.
+However, purists might argue that these aren’t truly authentic breads.

 Here’s a simplified method for a faster sourdough: